paypal/Illuminator/docs/Commandline.md

     -P, --xcodeProject PROJECTNAME   Project to build -- required if there are 2 in the same directory -W WORKSPACENAME,                Workspace to build
         --xcodeWorkspace
-    -q, --sdk SDK                    SDK to build against   ::   Defaults to "iphonesimulator" -s, --scheme SCHEME              Build and run specific tests on given workspace scheme
+    -X, --xcconfig PATH              Path to a custom .xcconfig file -q, --sdk SDK                    SDK to build against   ::   Defaults to "iphonesimulator" -s, --scheme SCHEME              Build and run specific tests on given workspace scheme
   ---------------------------------------------------------------------------------